Terry Pratchett: Awards and honours

+Coat of Arms

+In 2010, Pratchett was granted his own coat of arms following his knighthood.
+The arms were designed by Hubert Chesshyre and granted by Letters Patent of Garter and Clarenceux Kings of Arms.
+The owl is a morepork, which taken together with the ankh is a reference to the city of Ankh-Morpork.
+The image of a morpork holding an ankh appears in the fictional Ankh-Morpork City Arms.
+The motto "Noli Timere Messorem" is a corrected version of the dog Latin "Non Timetis Messor", the motto of Death's son-in-law and former apprentice, Mort of Sto Helit and his heirs.
+The phrase is a reference to the song "(Don't Fear) The Reaper" by Blue Öyster Cult.

 Writing

-Pratchett said that to write, you must read extensively, both inside and outside your chosen genre and to the point of "overflow".
-He advised that writing is hard work, and that writers must "make grammar, punctuation and spelling a part of your life."
+Pratchett said that to write, one must read extensively, both inside and outside one’s chosen genre and to the point of "overflow".
+He advised that writing is hard work, and that writers must "make grammar, punctuation and spelling a part of your life".
 However, Pratchett enjoyed writing, regarding its monetary rewards as "an unavoidable consequence" rather than the reason for writing.

 Fantasy genre

-Although during his early career he wrote for the sci-fi and horror genres, Pratchett later focused almost entirely on fantasy, and said: "It is easier to bend the universe around the story."
+Although during his early career he wrote for the science fiction and horror genres, Pratchett later focused almost entirely on fantasy, and said: "It is easier to bend the universe around the story."
 In the acceptance speech for his Carnegie Medal, he said: "Fantasy isn't just about wizards and silly wands.
 It's about seeing the world from new directions", pointing to the Harry Potter novels and The Lord of the Rings.
 In the same speech, he acknowledged benefits of these works for the genre.

-Pratchett believed he owed "a debt to the science fiction/fantasy genre which he grew up out of" and disliked the term "magical realism" which, he said, is "like a polite way of saying you write fantasy and is more acceptable to certain people".
+Pratchett believed he owed "a debt to the science fiction/fantasy genre which he grew up out of" and disliked the term "magical realism", which, he said, is "like a polite way of saying you write fantasy and is more acceptable to certain people".
 He expressed annoyance that fantasy is "unregarded as a literary form", arguing that it "is the oldest form of fiction"; he said he was infuriated when novels containing science fiction or fantasy ideas were not regarded as part of those genres.
 He debated this issue with novelist A. S. Byatt and critic Terry Eagleton, arguing that fantasy is fundamental to the way we understand the world and therefore an integral aspect of all fiction.

-On 31 July 2005, Pratchett criticised media coverage of the Harry Potter author J. K. Rowling, commenting that certain members of the media seemed to think that "the continued elevation of J. K. Rowling can be achieved only at the expense of other writers".
-Pratchett later denied claims that this was a swipe at Rowling, and said that he was not making claims of plagiarism, but was pointing out the "shared heritage" of the fantasy genre.
-Pratchett also posted on the Harry Potter newsgroup about a media-covered exchange of views with her.